I am a:

 If you do decide to self-remove non-friable asbestos in your home, check to see whether or not the asbestos-containing materials are in good condition.
 If they are in good condition, they are considered a very low risk.
-There is guidance available for the do’s and don’ts of removing asbestos.
+There is guidance available for the

 Contact the waste facility prior to transporting your asbestos-containing material to ensure you fulfil the requirements for disposal.

 If a rented property is in a state of disrepair to the extent that, for example, a wall is in poor condition and is of an age that it could contain asbestos, it should be checked for asbestos and if present, treated as an urgent repair.
 See the for more details about arranging urgent repairs.

 As a tenant, you can ask for information about asbestos in the property before signing the rental agreement.
 Be aware that the landlord is not required to have this information.
 Asbestos generally poses little risk to your health, provided it is in good condition and is not disturbed.

 As a self employed tradesperson or contractor visiting a workplace you have certain responsibilities in regard to asbestos.